 1. Loss aversion

-When flipping a coin with a stake of 100 euros, you have to offer an average of 250 euros as a win for subjects to accept the game.
-Even though the expected value is positive even with a smaller win, they decide against the offer, even though it would rationally be the better choice (8).
+In a coin toss with a €100 stake, an average prize of €250 must be offered for participants to accept the game.
+Even though the expected value is positive with a smaller prize, they choose not to accept the offer, even though it would be the rationally better choice (8).

-2. Naturalistic fallacy
+2. Nauralistic fallacy

 3. Cherry Picking